Vandegrift High School

 Vandegrift High School is a public high school in Austin, Texas.
 It educates students in grades 9-12 for the Leander Independent School District.
 The school received an overall rating of "A" from the Texas Education Agency for the 2024-2025 school year.

+Demographics

+The demographic breakdown of the 2,360 students enrolled for the 2025-2026 school year was: